jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

     - Preferred terms are also called descriptors or headings; non-preferred terms are also called entry terms or lead-in terms.
 - Homographs must be disambiguated with a modifier AKA difference AKA qualifier term, e.g. Mercury (metal), Mercurcy (planet).

-Relationships can be much more complex; see <a href="#What-types-of-KOS-exist?">What types of KOS exist?</a>.
+Relationships can be much more complex; see <a href="#KOS-by-structure">KOS by structure</a>.
 Terms may be compound, either bound (denoting a single concept) or consisting of a focus noun plus a qualifier (in the case of homographs).
 Focus nouns are also called head nouns.

 ## What types of KOS exist?

-- Term lists (authority files, glossaries, dictionaries, and gazetteers, controlled vocabularies [which may have "See" or "Use" to steer people towards preferred language, or use a "synonym ring/synset" approach of no preferred term among multiple])
-- Classifications and categories (subject headings, classification schemes, hierarchical AKA nested taxonomies, categorization schemes)
-- Relationship lists (thesauri [good for representing a very large controlled vocabulary], semantic networks, ontologies)
-    - Tom Gruber: "An ontology defines a set of representational primitives with which to model a domain of knowledge or discourse ... ontology can be viewed as a level of abstraction of data models, analogous to hierarchical and relational models."
-In other words, there are Three Big Data Models: hierarchical, relational, and ontological/atomic

-Taxonomies by function:
+### KOS by function

+CVs are associated with content objects in the following ways:

+- INDEXING:
+    - vs KEYWORDS: words that emerge as important from a content object
+- METADATA:
+- CATALOGING: describing
+    - CLASSIFYING/CATEGORIZING?

+???

 - Support indexing with a controlled vocabulary, thesaurus, and/or authority file
 - Support retrieval with faceted taxonomies and thesauri
 - Support navigation with hierarchical taxonomies

-By structure:
+???

+- Cataloging & subject headings
+- Indexing: saying what something is about in maximalist fashion, identifying what’s discussed and where it’s discussed
+- Tagging: saying what something is about in summary fashion, with keywords; also allows for grassroots view of what something’s about
+- Categorizing: allocate something into one of existing categories, vs creating categories???
+- Classifying: https://pdfs.semanticscholar.org/774e/ab27b22aa92dfaa9aeeeafbe845058e85f58.pdf
+- Faceted taxonomies

+Insofar as they overlap, KSOs have all the uses of CVs detailed above and may additionally serve as navigation structures.

+### KOS by structure

+In order of increasing complexity:

 - List
 - Synring/synset
 - Taxonomy/hierarchy
+- Faceted taxonomies
 - Thesaurus
 - [Ontology/graph]

-Terms in a controlled vocabulary may be arranged into:

-- A HIERARCHY
-- FACETS
--

-By major application:
-Major applications of CVs:
-Major applications of non-CV KSOs:

-- Pick list
-- Cataloging & subject headings
-- Indexing: saying what something is about in maximalist fashion, identifying what’s discussed and where it’s discussed
-- Tagging: saying what something is about in summary fashion, with keywords; also allows for grassroots view of what something’s about
-- Categorizing: allocate something into one of existing categories, vs creating categories???
-- Classifying: https://pdfs.semanticscholar.org/774e/ab27b22aa92dfaa9aeeeafbe845058e85f58.pdf

-In order of complexity:
+### KOS by contribution to IR

+A controlled vocabulary (the product) or vocabulary control (the process) improves information retrieval by:

+- p.
+19 of ANSI/NISO Z39.19

+### KOS, exhaustive

+- Term lists (authority files, glossaries, dictionaries, and gazetteers, controlled vocabularies [which may have "See" or "Use" to steer people towards preferred language, or use a "synonym ring/synset" approach of no preferred term among multiple])
+- Classifications and categories (subject headings, classification schemes, hierarchical AKA nested taxonomies, categorization schemes)
+- Relationship lists (thesauri [good for representing a very large controlled vocabulary], semantic networks, ontologies)
+    - Tom Gruber: "An ontology defines a set of representational primitives with which to model a domain of knowledge or discourse ... ontology can be viewed as a level of abstraction of data models, analogous to hierarchical and relational models."
+In other words, there are Three Big Data Models: hierarchical, relational, and ontological/atomic"

 - Reference works: Reference works are usually referred to for particular pieces of information, rather than read beginning to end.
 Reference works include dictionaries, thesauruses, encyclopedias, almanacs, bibliographies, and catalogs.
     - Dictionary: